JanssenProject/jans/docs/cedarling/quick-start/cedarling-quick-start.md

 1. Open the Janssen Tarp installed in the browser
 2. Navigate to the `Cedarling` tab and click on `Add Configurations`
 3. Paste the following configuration parameters as JSON.
-Make sure to update the `<Policy Store URI>` value to point to your policy store
+Make sure to update the `<Policy Store URI>` value to point to your policy store CJAR archive.
    ```json
    {
        "CEDARLING_APPLICATION_NAME": "My App",